kekyo/maplibre-gl-layers/README.md

 });
 ```

-Note: Hooking event handlers incurs additional overhead for coordinate detection.
+Note: Enabling hit testing incurs additional overhead for coordinate detection.
-This may impact performance, especially when frequently updating sprite coordinates.
+This may impact performance, especially when handling large numbers of sprites.

 ## Tags